-117. The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "in excess of statutory jurisdiction, authority, or limitations" or that are "without observance of procedure required by law."
-5 U.S.C. § 706(2)(C), (D).Treasury's statutory authority to purchase securities issued by the Companies expired on December 31, 2009.
+- 144. Plaintiff incorporates by reference the allegations of the preceding paragraphs. - 145.
+The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "in excess of statutory jurisdiction, authority, or limitations" or that are "without observance of procedure required by law."
+5 U.S.C. § 706(2)(C), (D).
+Treasury's statutory authority to purchase securities issued by the Companies expired on December 31, 2009.
 12 U.S.C. §§ 1455(l)(4), 1719(g)(4).
-The Net Worth Sweep, which was executed on August 17, 2012, contravenes this unambiguous limit on Treasury's authority.

-118. The Net Worth Sweep created an entirely new security.
-Under the original Purchase Agreements, Treasury purchased Government Stock that entitled it to a 10% cash or 12% in-kind quarterly dividend on an amount equal to the aggregate liquidation preference of the Government Stock.
+The Net Worth Sweep, which was executed on August 17, 2012, contravenes this unambiguous limit on Treasury's authority. - Purchase Agreements, Treasury purchased Government Stock that entitled it to a 10% cash or 12% in-kind quarterly dividend on an amount equal to the aggregate liquidation preference of the Government Stock.
 The Government Stock was a fixed return security not otherwise entitled to participate in the unlimited upside of the Companies' earnings.
 By contrast, the Net Worth Sweep entitles Treasury to a quarterly distribution of all of the Companies' earnings for as long as they remain in operation.
 The Net Worth Sweep thus effected a wholesale change to the nature of Treasury's securities after its statutory authority to purchase new securities had expired, and it converted Treasury's Government Stock into new securities that nationalize the Companies and entitle Treasury to 100% of their net worth as if Treasury were the outright owner of all common stock in the Companies.
 Treasury cannot evade this clear statutory restriction on its authority to purchase securities of the Companies by the simple expedient of calling these new securities an "amendment" to the old securities.
+As former Acting Director DeMarco has testified, the Net Worth Sweep amounted to "an exchange [of] one set of compensation to Treasury for another one."

-119. In addition, before exercising its temporary authority to purchase securities, Treasury is required to "determine that such actions are necessary to . . . (i) provide stability to the financial markets; (ii) prevent disruptions in the availability of mortgage finance; and (iii) protect the taxpayer."
+- 147. In addition, before exercising its temporary authority to purchase securities, Treasury is required to "determine that such actions are necessary to . . . (i) provide stability to the financial markets; (ii) prevent disruptions in the availability of mortgage finance; and (iii) protect the taxpayer."
 12 U.S.C. § 1719(g)(1)(B).
 In making the statutorily required determinations, Treasury must consider such factors as "the [Companies'] plan[s] for the orderly resumption of private market funding or capital market access" and "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]," among other factors.
-Id. § 1719(g)(1)(C)(iii), (v).
+Id. § 1719(g)(1)(C)(iii), (v). - Agreements.
+Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress. - 149.
+As far as the public record discloses, Treasury did not make any of the required determinations or consider any of the necessary factors before imposing the Net Worth Sweep.
+It therefore exceeded its statutory authority. - 150.
+The Net Worth Sweep is beyond Treasury's authority because it is not compatible with due consideration of factors that Treasury must consider before purchasing the Companies' securities or amending its agreements to purchase such securities.
+The Net Worth Sweep destroys the value of the Companies' private stock.
+The Net Worth Sweep is therefore wholly incompatible with "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and with the "orderly resumption of private market funding or capital market access."